matteodegobbi/vault/ML/Dropout.md

 #ml #dl
 Dropout is a [[Regularization]] technique used to easily reduce overfitting in neural networks.
-It consists of randomly deactivating some neurons during each training update, we set some specified probability $p$ to determine the chance of a neuron being dropped out. (obtained by multiplying the neuron's output by 0, except in some weird neural nets like RBF).
+It consists of randomly deactivating some neurons during each training update, we set some specified probability $p$ to determine the chance of a neuron being dropped out (to dropout the neuron we multiply the neuron's output by 0, except in some weird neural nets like RBF which use some baseline different from 0 so some different method is used).

 For example, given a layer with 10 neurons, with a dropout rate of 0.5, each neuron has a 50% chance of being deactivated during each training update.

-In the implementation we also want to avoid biasing the neuron outputs by using dropout, therefore we adopt this definition:
+In the implementation we also want to avoid biasing the neurons' outputs by using dropout, therefore we adopt this definition:
 Each activation $h$ in the layer is replaced by $h'=\begin{cases}0 \text{ with probability } p \\ \frac{h}{1-p} \text{ with probability }1-p \end{cases}$
 This guarantees that $\mathbb E[h']=h$ .

-During inference Dropout is deactivate, it's only used in training as regularization.
+During inference Dropout is deactivated, it's only used in training as regularization.

 ---